 - Assure that your medication is legal to carry into the country

-- Bring a doctor’s note listing medication and why you are taking it
+- Bring medication in your carry-on luggage; it should be in its original container and be accompanied by a doctor’s note listing the medication and why you are taking it

 Meet with Your Doctor Before Traveling Abroad